brandonmorrissette/throwbackrequestlive/README.md

 -   route_53
     -   Remove hard coding.
 Find better way to pass or config.

-# Roles and policies
+# Infra

--   I have a better understanding now and wish to handle this with much better practice.
+-   I have a better understanding of roles and policies now and wish to handle this with much better practice.
+-   Remove db variable dependency from runtime.
+Resolve via ssm.

 # Docker